eclipse-color-theme/eclipse-color-theme/README.md

 License
 -------

-Copyright (C) 2011 Felix H. Dahlke
+Copyright (C) 2011 Felix H. Dahlke and Roger Dudler

 This is open source software, licensed under the Eclipse Public License.
 See the file COPYING for details.